Water Damage Restoration Cost Calculator (2026)

 How much does water damage restoration cost?

-Nationally, water damage restoration typically runs $1,097–$4,685, averaging about $3,864 (source: Angi, 2026).
-Your final price depends on the size of the loss and the scope of work, and it is often covered by homeowners or commercial property insurance minus your deductible.
-Get the scope in writing and confirm coverage before work begins.
+Nationally, water damage restoration typically runs $450–$16,000, averaging about $3,867 (source: Angi, 2026).
+Your final price depends on the size of the loss and the scope of work.
+This estimate does not assume insurance coverage; coverage depends on the cause of loss, policy terms, exclusions, and limits.
+Get the scope in writing and confirm it with your insurer and adjuster before authorizing work.

 How accurate is this water damage cost estimate?

 It is a starting point, not a quote.
 The range is based on Angi 2026 national cost data and shifts with the details you enter — how contaminated or severe the damage is, and how much of the property is affected.
 Your actual price depends on local labor rates, access, and the exact scope, which only an on-site inspection can confirm.
-Most restoration work is covered by property insurance minus your deductible.
+Insurance coverage is not included in this estimate; it depends on the cause of loss, policy terms, exclusions, and limits.

 Does using the calculator cost anything or commit me to hiring?

 No. The calculator is free and there is no obligation.
-If you choose to get matched, we share your request only with up to three vetted local companies for your city so they can contact you about the work — nothing else, and never sold to data brokers.
+If you ask companies to contact you, we share your request only with up to three companies listed for your city.
+It is never sold to data brokers.

 What do water damage categories 1, 2, and 3 mean?